The Barry M. Goldwater Scholarship and Excellence in Education Program

 If you are interested and eligible:

-Please complete the Student Pre-Application by November 3, 2022.
-Our office will be in touch only if there are questions or we need additional information and will likely approve your pre-application by November 4.
+Please complete the Student Pre-Application by November 3, 2023.
+Our office will be in touch only if there are questions or we need additional information.
+We will likely approve your pre-application by November 4.

 Once the pre-application is approved, please continue with the full application.

-The application requires three faculty recommendations.
-Please ask recommenders to email a letter to DeansOffice@caltech.edu or firstname.lastname@example.org by 5 PM on December 12, 2022.
+*The application requires three faculty recommendations.
+Please reach out ASAP and ask recommenders to email a letter to DeansOffice@caltech.edu by 5 PM on December 11, 2023.
 We will review these letters for the selection process.
 Letter writing tips for letter writers from the foundation may be found here: https://goldwaterscholarship.gov/letter-writing-guidance-recommenders/

 The deans will use the materials received by the deadline to select four nominees.
 The four nominees will be notified in late-December.
 The selected nominee applications, recommendations and essays may be revised and updated prior to final submission to the foundation in January.